Kalia2538/ComputerGaming2025/README.md

 #### Kitchen
 ![Kitchen Area] (Readme Pics/kitchen_layout.png)

 We designed our kitchen area with red and white tiling, along with white painted bricks for the walls.
 Our kitchen has an espresso machine, a coffee pot and a kettle for making drinks.
 We also have an oven and a bakery display case for making baked goods.
+The user can click on one of the drink machines and one of the bakery items to spawn a drink and plated food item on the counter.

 #### Characters (NEED TO TAKE PHOTOS)